KerrLiu/dotfile/README.md

 # ArchLinux Dotfile

+> The dotfiles is on Arch Linux!
-> Do not use by others !
+> Do not use!